Julius Caesar at Shakespeare’s Globe

 Julius Caesar is worth seeing just for the experience of the theatre, however, Dromgoole’s production is assured and effective.
 Without pushing the boundaries of what a Shakespeare production might be, it proves that the playwright’s immutable and ceaseless words can still hold sway.

-Julius Caesar is at Shakespeare’s Globe until 11th October 2014, for further information or to book visit here.
+Julius Caesar is at Shakespeare’s Globe until 11th October 2014.
+For further information or to book visit the theatre’s website here.